githubsands/dataprocessor/README.md

 # data-processing

+## Intention:

+a proof of art, research, and processing of the [data-intensive applications book](https://dataintensive.net/)

+## The application:

-data-processing processes data in either batches or streams depending on the sensor noted in a received log event currently the program can be ran with terminal input or simulation input
+data-processing processes data in either batches or streams depending on the sensor noted in a received log event currently the program can be ran with terminal input or simulation input.

 to run with simulation input: `data-processing -simulation true -sensors 5 -samples 10`